sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/11-basic-test-exercise.md

 Now using string template literal syntax show below output based on your answer:

-My name is Sajid Khan.
+`My name is Sajid Khan.
 I was born in 1993 and my current age is 30 years.
-My address is Jhotwara, Jaipur and my mobile number is +919565465654.
+My address is Jhotwara, Jaipur and my mobile number is +91956546565456`.

 ### Question 7

 Divide a string in two part.

-Now in right side part add Hello in the end
-In left side of the string add World in starting
+Now in right side part of string add "Hello" in the end.
+In left side of the string add "World" in starting.
+For example:

-for example:

 ```
 let str = "Allen Academy"

-output:
+//output:
 Allen Hello World Academy
 ```

 ### Question 8

-Guessing Game?
+Guessing Game.
 Ask user what character is present at particular index in a word.
 If user guess is right then show him Congrulations message otherwise show Sorry message.

-for example:
+For example:

 ```
 Allen Academy